-How A Senate Impeachment Trial Could Work
+How The Senate Impeachment Trial Will Work

 The Trial

 Once the trial begins, there are clear rules for each of the key players.
 U.S. Chief Justice John Roberts presides.
 Senators do not do the talking; they can only submit written questions.

 Impeachment managers from the House will represent the Democrats' argument.
-The president's defense is expected to include White House counsel and potentially outside attorneys.
-The White House declined to participate in the earlier House proceedings, which it considered a "sham."
+The president's defense includes White House counsel, outside attorneys and a number of Republican members of the House.
+It is the first time in the inquiry that the White House is making its case on the record.
+The White House declined to participate in the Democratic-led House proceedings, which Trump considered a "sham."

+Opening arguments begin Wednesday at 1 p.m.
+Each side gets up to 24 hours over two days to make their case.

 Loading...

-The role of witnesses — if any — is unclear at this point, and it may not be completely sorted out until the trial itself has begun.
-Throughout the trial, there may be procedural votes around topics such as how evidence is introduced and which witnesses can be called.
+Then comes the debate on whether to subpoena witnesses or introduce new documents.

-This is where moderate Republicans could throw wrenches into the leadership's plans.
-Once again, these procedural votes require only a majority, and a 50-50 tie is considered a failure to pass because Vice President Pence cannot cast the deciding vote as he would (and has) in other cases.
+This is where moderate Republicans could throw wrenches into the leadership's plans, if enough of them decide they want to hear additional testimony.

+Once again, these procedural votes require only a majority.
+A 50-50 tie is considered a failure to pass because Vice President Pence cannot cast the deciding vote as he would (and has) in other cases.
 The chief justice is unlikely to want to cast a deciding vote as he presides over the trial, seeking to maintain impartiality.

+The rules also note that any witness must be deposed before testifying.

 The Final Vote